javiesp/javi-blog-astro/src/data/blog/customizing-astropaper-theme-color-schemes.md

 /* ... */
 ```

-> Check out some [predefined color schemes](https://astro-paper.pages.dev/posts/predefined-color-schemes/) AstroPaper has already crafted for you.
+> Check out some [predefined color schemes](https://astro-paper.pages.dev/posts/predefined-color-schemes/) NSC has already crafted for you.